DiscordBotsReddit/ImageGuessingBot/README.md

 ## Current commands:

-- `/new solution databank image` - Adds a new image to the guessing database grouped by `quiz_bank`.
+- `/new solution databank image` - Adds a new image to the guessing database grouped by `databank`.
 The solution provided is case-sensitive (`flower` is not the same as `Flower`).
 Supports images and gifs.

 - `/update solution [new_solution] [new_image] [new_bank]` - Updates the solution in your database.
 All parameters are optional.